kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

 ## Next up

-We have created only one widget, but in the next post I will show you how to support an unlimited amount of widgets that will operate separately.
+We have created only one widget, but in the next post we will add another one.
+It will not use flags, but querying IHP through HTTP is.
+Cool thing is, there is very little work to it now that we have auto-generated decoders.

 Most of the groundwork is done, so the following posts will be a bit simpler.
-We will create another widget for searching a list of books.
+We will create another widget for searching through the complete list of books.